 To conclude this blog post, I have a few more tips for you that I personally really like: There is for example the wall painting of the tailor's guild in the Bleichstraße, about opposite the Peterskirche.
 There are also many colourful house walls in the Ostend - for example directly at the Ostbahnhof, where you are greeted by the colourfully painted façade of the Frankfurt Pub on Hanauer Landstraße.
 And further up Hanauer, opposite the Riederhöfe tram stop, you can discover another mural by Guido Zimmermann.
 Of course, this is only a small selection of impressive, amusing, original or simply beautiful (house) walls in Frankfurt.
 You surely know some great murals or large-scale graffiti that are a must-see?
 Feel free to send us your tips: email@example.com

-A contribution by Sebastian Betzold
+A post by Sebastian Betzold